HP Envy Pro 6420 (6455) Review

 Performance

-Depending on how detailed the picture is and how much ink it needs, it can take anywhere from 44 seconds to 1 minute and 10 seconds to print a large colour image on a single A4 page.
+Depending on how detailed the picture is and how much ink it needs, it can take anywhere from 44 seconds to 1 minute and 10 seconds to print a large color image on a single A4 page.
 Even though HP says the printer can handle glossy photo paper and borderless prints, the photo paper got stuck at the back of the printer during tests, and the rollers couldn’t pull it through.
 The roller wheels at the back of the printer tried to move the sheet through, but all they did was leave two grey smudges.

 Costs of Running